 This is geared more towards the casual fan, and even some die-hard fans who don’t care, or notice smaller market teams.
 But every spring some aging, star player who has spent the majority of his career in the spotlight, on contending teams, signs on with a team who is out of the spotlight.
 This is mainly because this team is the only one willing to offer the kind of money they want.
 But it still takes getting used to.
 These signing give hope to fans of those teams, because if they can somehow rekindle that old magic, they might just help their team contend.

-Mike Napoli to the Indians?
+Brian McCann to the Astros?
 That’s so weird!
-Or how about Rafael Soriano signing in Toronto?
+Or how about Clay Buchholz heading to Philadelphia?
 Then most show why the big teams didn’t want them, and go unnoticed for the remainder of the season.
 But maybe these guys will be different, and rekindle that spark.

 If you’re lucky enough to live near, or travel down to Spring Training this year, first off fuck you, but second, this is your best chance to get autographs from the star players.
 The stadiums down there are 1/4 the size of most MLB parks, and since most star players are only there because they have to be, this leaves a great chance to get autographs.
 Get there early, BRING A PEN OR SHARPIE!, and be sure to get down on the railing near the dugout.